Foat/surface-prediction/lib/VPdetection/README.txt

 Patrick Denis for the York Database (see paper for detail) Frédéric Devernay for CMINPACK
 Peter Kovesi for some inspiration on the edge detection code and the function lineseg2.m

+Important!

+Some changes have been made to run the code under opencv 2.4.9 and OS X 10.9+ by Foat Akhmadeev.